danschultz/mesh/spec.md

 At the heart of Mesh, is the store.
 The store is where all the models of your application are kept.

 ### Queries
 Queries are used to find data within the store.
+You can query for a single record, or many records.

 	// Creating queries
 	var person:Person = store.query(Person).find(1);